 3. Team B

-The winners have to upload a conclusive screenshot to the matchpage.
+The winning team has to upload a conclusive screenshot showing the match time to the matchpage.

 Composition of the teams

 In order to participate in an NLC season, a minimum of five (5) Players from a team must register for the season and thus be confirmed for the season lineup.